Lost-In-MASE/x9115AAP/hw/code/10/README.md

 ## VI.
 CONCLUSION & FUTURE WORK

-Implementing the Genetic Algorithm has given us deep insights into general properties and characteristics Multi-objective evolutionary algorithms.
+Implementing the Genetic Algorithm and Differential Evolution has given us deep insights into general properties and characteristics Multi-objective evolutionary algorithms.
 Through this activity we have been introduced to various research surrounding this topic.
 We have also become aware of the common challenges faced during the implementation and debugging phases and have been able to learn about the ways to overcome these challenges.
-Our algorithm is a humble attempt to implement the popular MOEA, Genetic Algorithm.
+Our algorithm is a humble attempt to implement the popular MOEA, Genetic Algorithm and use DE to tune its input parameters to extract .
 There are quite a few improvements that we plan to do on top of our current work.
 Some of them are discussed below.

-We mentioned about the problems of slow convergence and early convergence in the previous section.
-[1][2][5] papers suggest that mutation probability must depend on an attribute called “Selection Pressure”.
-The selection pressure is determined by how much the search has been progressed.
-For example, in the early stages of GA, the pressure to find the fittest individuals is not very high, hence we can afford to mutate more in order to explore the search space.
-But if we have spent enough time exploring and haven't really gotten anywhere, then the pressure is high to find fittest candidates.
-We will thus refrain from mutation and exploration.
-This is something that we plan to add to our algorithm.
+As a part of future work, we plan to focus on improving the efficiency and run-time of Genetic Algorithm.
+The number of generations is also a parameter that can affect the performance of GA and we plan to tune this parameter from DE as well.

 Since boolean domination has its own drawbacks (as discussed previously), we plan to integrate continuous domination as a part of the select procedure.
 We also to improve the aggregation method by trying out different strategies such as weighted-sum approach and target vector optimization[5].
 There also a lot of improvement to be done in improving the time taken for the selection procedure by applying some heuristics to the process.

 ## VII.
 REFERENCES
 * [1] Beasley, David, R. R. Martin, and D. R. Bull.
 "An overview of genetic algorithms: Part 1.
 Fundamentals."
 University computing 15 (1993): 58-58.